-The Average CTR for Facebook Ads (and How to Surpass It)
+What’s the Average CTR for Facebook Ads in 2024?

 Date